Documentation Index

 Go to

-and select your default workgroup.
-Take a note of yourJDBC URL
+Workgroup configurationand select your workgroup.
+Take a note of yourJDBC URL.

 Integration name